LesMuguro/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a project with tasks based on functions and nested loops.
+This is a function that prints the alphabet, in lowercase, followed by a new line.